garethky/klipper-voron2.4-config/README.md

 * The dual MGN9 rail design of the X axis was over constrained.
 I believe the printer was designed this way to make up for cheap chinese MGN9 rails that have no preload.
 I loosened the bottom rail and that actually improved things.
 Switching over to a single MGN12 rail with appropriate preload (Honeybadger brand) solved the rotational slop in the X axis.

 Converting to MGN 12 with preload (Honeybadger MGN12) + straightening the X aluminum extrusion solved the bulk of this and really transformed how repeatable my fist layers are.

+# Stuff I Learned
+## Stepper Motor Tuning
+[This guide](https://github.com/MakerBogans/docs/wiki/TMC-Driver-Tuning#example-for-an-extruder-motor) by [Lingomat](https://github.com/Lingomat) is a standout bit of information of tuning TMC stepper driver parameters.
+You should do this BEFORE you mess with the input shaper.
+Stepper resonance is going to kill your print quality and make a whole lot of noise.
+Its not perfect and probably running our steppers at an even higher voltage would be better but this is a pretty solid start.